Habits we all have them.

 Be more cognizant of comments made about you.
 Have different people told me about the same behavior?

-Lastly, what you could do is to ask yourself if this were to happen to you, how would you like it?
+Lastly, do a self-reflection.
+How would you react or feel if this were to happen to you?
+How would you like or dislike it?

-But getting inputs on these 3 questions you can get confirmation of your negative habits.
-Conceive a concerted plan to change, and stick to it.
-In time, it will help you remove your bad traits and improve your social image.
+But getting inputs on these 3 questions you can get identify and confirm your negative habits.
+Thereafter you could make a conscious effort to make a change for the better.
+In time, you will remove your bad traits and improve your relationship with others.

-I believe no human being wants to be remembered negatively.
-In today’s quick to condemn world, we need to remove any bad habits and change our change behaviour for the better, lest we end up in someone’s bad books.
+No human being wants to be negatively remembered.
+In today’s world of quick condemnation, we need to be at our best and constantly make changes for the better, lest we end up in someone’s bad books.